Commencement

 Tickets

-Each graduating CLAS student has been allocated eight guest tickets.
+Each graduating CLAS student has been allocated eight guests tickets.
 CLAS is unable to provide any additional tickets to any student.
-If you require additional tickets, please ask other graduating seniors who do not plan to use all their tickets.
+If you require additional tickets, please ask other graduating seniors who do not plan to use all of their tickets.

+Tickets will be available at the Ticket Desk on the Storrs Campus beginning in late March 2026.
 If you are unable to come to the Storrs campus, tickets can be mailed to you.
 Please visit the Student Preparation section of the University’s Commencement website for instructions.
-This must be done by noon on Friday, April 19, 2024.

 Only the graduating student may pick up their guest tickets or request that their tickets be mailed.